jtlapp/electron-affinity/README.md

 ### Main APIs

 A main API is an instance of a class defined in the main process.
-All methods of this class, including ancestor class methods, are treated as IPC methods except for those prefixed with underscore (`_`) or pound (`#`).
-You can use these prefixes to define private methods and properties on which the IPC methods rely.
+All methods of this class, including ancestor class methods, are treated as IPC methods except for those declared `private` or prefixed with underscore (`_`) or pound (`#`).
+You can therefore define private properties and methods on which the IPC methods rely.

 Each main API method can take any number of parameters, including none, but must return a promise.
 The promise need not resolve to a value.